telefonicaid/perseo-fe/documentation/deployment.md

 ### Log Rotation

-Independently of how the service is installed, the log files will need an external rotation (e.g.: the logrotate command) to avoid disk full problems.
+Independently of how the service is installed, the log files will need an external rotation (e.g.: the `logrotate` command) to avoid disk full problems.

-Logrotate is installed as RPM dependency along with perseo.
+`logrotate` is installed as RPM dependency along with perseo.
 The system is configured to rotate every day and whenever the log file size is greater than 100MB (checked very 30 minutes by default):

 -   For daily rotation: `/etc/logrotate.d/logrotate-perseo-daily` : which enables daily log rotation